Dogs should not be kept outdoors in winter for prolonged period of time. They can get cold just like people, and in some states, this is even illegal.

 - Good roof and entryway ventilation for proper airflow;

-- Materials like microban to prevent growth of bacteria inside the house;
+- Having microban materials prevent the growth of bacteria inside the house.

 - (Optional) Dog house heater ready for easy heater installation.